 - The nearly 300 salmon factory farms in North America may ultimately extinguish the wild population, due to two major factors:

-- Salmon farms are massive breeding grounds for parasites, viruses, and other infectious organisms.
-For example, under natural conditions, wild adult salmon carrying sea lice (which do not seriously hurt them) are not in the migration channels at the same time as the defenseless baby salmon (fry) on their way to the ocean, so under natural conditions, infestation of the young fish is not a problem.
-But today, salmon farms are clustered in those exact same migration channels; and sea lice are rampant.
-Consequently, 60 to 95% of fry become infested before they even reach the ocean, where 100% of infested fry die.
-Lice can also be transmitted to trout and other related fish.
+- Salmon farms are massive breeding grounds for parasites, bacteria, viruses, and other infectious organisms.
+For example, under natural conditions, wild adult salmon carrying sea lice (which do not seriously hurt them) are not in the migration channels at the same time as the defenseless baby salmon on their way to the ocean.
+But today, wild juvenile salmon hatched naturally in streams pass through the Sound on their way to the ocean.
+Salmon farms, where sea lice are rampant, are clustered in those exact same migration channels.
+Consequently, up to 95% of fry become infested before they even reach the ocean.
+Mortality is massive; a single louse can kill a baby salmon.

-- Farmed salmon (mostly Atlantic salmon species) often escape their pens into the open ocean, where they outcompete and interbreed with wild salmon, destroying the genetics of the species; a particular problem for Pacific salmon.
+- Farmed salmon can escape their pens into the open ocean, where they outcompete and interbreed with native salmon, destroying the genetics of the species.
+This is a particular problem for Pacific species, because farmed salmon are Atlantic (Salmo salar).
+They are bigger and more aggressive than native Pacific species.
 More than a million farm fish have escaped from Washington State alone.
 It’s estimated that, globally, some three million farmed salmon get loose every year.

 The meat is unsafe, and the fishing/aquaculture industry is cruel and environmentally destructive—need we say more?
 Please, feed fish no more than once a week, and even then, only in very small amounts.
 Avoid farmed species (especially salmon and tilapia); herring, anchovies, and smelt are far safer.